 14. Both had their primary allegiance to God first.

-Socrates was wise because he tapped into the wisdom of the divine Logos.
-Socrates did not know who the Logos was personally, but that did not mean that he could not be enlightened to receive a certain amount of wisdom.
-At about the same time that Socrates lived, other cultures around the world, including India and China, were waking up to the fact that there was a certain order to the universe.
+The wisdom of Socrates was the wisdom of Christ.
+Socrates did not know who Christ was personally, but that did not mean that he could not be enlightened by his wisdom.
+At about the same time that Socrates lived, other cultures around the world, including India and China, were also waking up to the fact that there was a certain order to the universe.
 They too started searching for this divine wisdom.
 Below I have a quote from chapter 10 of the Second Apology of Justin Martyr who lived in the second century A.D. where he compares and contrasts Jesus and Socrates.

 Unlike the ancient cultures, we have the advantage of living on the other side of the divide of history.
-We live in a time where the divine Logos has been revealed to be Jesus Christ.
-In the tumultuous times in which we live, when chaos and uncertainty reign, the divine Logos is the only one who can bring order, meaning, and stability to our existence.
-Like I mentioned in earlier blogs, Socrates taught us that the path to wisdom is first admitting that we lack wisdom.
+We live in a time where divine wisdom has been revealed to us in Jesus Christ.
+Like I mentioned in earlier posts, Socrates taught us that the path to wisdom is first admitting that we lack wisdom.
 As a modern society, the path to Christ begins with first admitting that we are lost.

 Jesus said to them, “If you were blind, you would have no guilt.
 But now that you say, ‘We see,’ your guilt remains.”John 9:14